-It’s often difficult to know whether to prioritize work on features or bugs.
+It’s often difficult to know the perfect time to be prioritizing features and bugs of a project.
 And sometimes, it can be hard to really tell which is which.
 I’m going to explain the terminology and the thought patterns around these elements in software development, and share how we work them at Revelry.

 As we work in sprints to deliver incremental bits of software, we prioritize work around product requirements.
-But, when we are faced with shifting urgencies, we need a protocol for prioritizing features, bugs, and the work that surrounds them.
+But, when we are faced with shifting urgencies, we need a protocol for prioritizing features and bugs, plus the work that surrounds them.

 Glossary: Understanding the terminology and the thought patterns